Baker Museum

 The Baker Museum (formerly the Naples Museum of Art) is part of Artis–Naples, a multidisciplinary organization that also is the home of the Naples Philharmonic, located at 5833 Pelican Bay Boulevard, Naples, Florida.
 The museum, opened in 2000 and later renamed for philanthropists Patty and Jay Baker, houses a diverse collection of art in a three-story, 30000 sqft facility.
 The permanent collection includes works of American modernism, 20th-century Mexican art, sculpture and 3-dimensional art.
 In addition to the permanent collection, the museum hosts traveling exhibits throughout the year.
 The Baker Museum also houses the Sisters Reading Room, which contains the Saldukas Family Foundation library collection.

 Collection

 The museum's permanent collection has over 3,500 objects of 20th- and 21st-century art, particularly American and Mexican modern art.
 The collection continues to grow through donations and purchases.

 Ahmet Ertegun Collection

 The museum acquired the Ahmet Ertegun Collection in 1999, which contains about 300 works of Modernist art from the 1910s through the 1960s.
 The collection has works by artists A. E. Gallatin, Morgan Russell, Marsden Hartley, Stanton Macdonald-Wright, Thomas Hart Benton, Helen Torr, and Stuart Davis.

 Harry Pollak Collection

 The museum acquired the Harry Pollak Collection in 2002, which contains works of Mexican art dated from 1900 to 1980.
-Artists include Leonora Carrington, Diego Rivera, José Clemente Orozco, Rufino Tamayo, and David Alfaro Siqueiros.
+Artists include Leonora Carrington, Diego Rivera, José Clemente Orozco, Rufino Tamayo, [Guillermo Meza}Fernando Castillo} and David Alfaro Siqueiros.